francoisrice/conversation-bot/README.md

 ---

 ### Todo
-- Implement Keras' Seq2Seq example as the baseline for the bot
+- Implement Keras' Seq2Seq example as the baseline for the bot (FYI bot doesn't work in its current form)

 ### Basic Features (In progress)
 - Create base algorithm for text generation